Do Schools Need To Rethink How They Use Images of Students In The Age of AI?

 • planning future shoots more creatively

-So the answer probably isn’t “stop using photos” but instead it is simply a chance to start photographing schools differently.
+So the answer probably isn’t “stop using photos”, but instead it is simply a chance to start photographing schools differently.

-And as photographers… adapting is what we do – we have spent our careers doing it!
+And as photographers, adapting is what we do – we have spent our careers doing it!

-I am currently in discussion with a few of my regular schools about how they want to go forward and I am happy to have a chat with any school, college, academy, university or prep school about how creative photography might be able to help overcome this current challenge
+I am happy to have a chat with any school, college, academy, university or prep school about how creative photography might be able to help overcome this current challenge.

 Next